elastic/apm-agent-java/.github/pull_request_template.md

   - [ ] I have updated [CHANGELOG.asciidoc](https://github.com/elastic/apm-agent-java/blob/master/CHANGELOG.asciidoc)
   - [ ] I have updated [supported-technologies.asciidoc](https://github.com/elastic/apm-agent-java/blob/master/docs/supported-technologies.asciidoc)
   - [ ] Added an API method or config option?
 Document in which version this will be introduced
   - [ ] Added an instrumentation plugin?
-Describe wow you made sure that old, non-supported versions are not instrumented by accident.
+Describe how you made sure that old, non-supported versions are not instrumented by accident.
 - [ ] This is something else
     - [ ] I have updated [CHANGELOG.asciidoc](CHANGELOG.asciidoc)